Which American Express Serve card is right for you?

 |Serve Money Transfer Powered by Ria||Send up to $2,500 for $16.99 per transaction||Send up to $2,500 for $16.99 per transaction||Send up to $2,500 for $16.99 per transaction|

 |Replacement Card Fee ($0 in Texas, New York and Vermont)||$5 per card||$5 per card||$5 per card|

-How to apply for an American Express Serve card
+How do I open an American Express Serve account?

 Follow these steps to apply for an American Express Serve card online:

-- Go to the American Express website and click Cards.
+- From the American Express website, click Cards.

 - Click Prepaid Debit Cards.

 - Find the Serve card you’re interested in and click Open An Account.

 - Enroll with your name and contact information, including your Social Security number and date of birth.